mne-tools/mne-bids/paper/paper.md

 With the emergence of the Brain Imaging Data Structure (``BIDS``; [@Gorgolewski2016]) in 2016, the neuroscientific community received a standard to organize and share data.
-Originally limited to MRI data formats, BIDS is continuously being extended and by now also supports other neuroimaging modalities such as MEG [@Niso2018], EEG [@Pernet2019], and iEEG [@Holdgraf2019].
+Originally developed for Magnetic Resonance Imaging (MRI) data formats, BIDS now also supports magnetoencephalography (MEG) [@Niso2018], electroencephalography (EEG) [@Pernet2019], and intracranial EEG (iEEG) [@Holdgraf2019].

-BIDS prescribes how complex experimental data should be structured and which metadata should be present besides the raw data.
+BIDS standardizes how complex experimental data should be structured and which metadata should be present besides the unprocessed data.
 This set of guidelines provides the following benefits:

 1. **Sharing data within a lab and between labs:** The BIDS specification